yungcypo/Obsidian/README.md

 # Obsidian
-All my notes to various subjects, in Obsidian
+My notes to various subjects, in Obsidian